gammapy/gamma-cat/seed/README.md

-# input
+# seed

-This folder contains input data that we ingest into gamma-cat, as well as sometimes data cleaning scripts to pre-process those.
+This folder contains seed data that we ingest into gamma-cat, as well as sometimes data cleaning scripts to pre-process those.